mabel-dev/opteryx/README.md

 ## How Does it Work?

 Opteryx processes queries by first determining the appropriate query language to interact with different downstream data platforms.
-It translates your query into SQL, CQL, or another suitable format for document stores like MongoDB, based on the data source.
+It translates your query into SQL, CQL, or another suitable query language based on the data source.
 This enables Opteryx to efficiently retrieve the necessary data from systems such as MySQL or MongoDB to respond to your query.

 ![Opteryx](https://raw.githubusercontent.com/mabel-dev/opteryx.dev/main/assets/sankeymatic_20240501_224124_1600x1200.png)